Choosing where to stay in Geneva isn’t simple, especially if you’re visiting for the first time.

-It’s not the biggest neighbourhood in the city, but it offers a little bit of everything.
+It’s not the biggest neighbourhood in Geneva, but it offers a little bit of everything.
 Paquis has numerous hip bars and cafes.
 You’ll also find upscale restaurants.
 Dine on local cuisine or the best foreign dishes from around the world.

 The multicultural neighbourhood is known locally as the “district of a thousand flavours.”
 Residents of all nationalities call this area home and it’s reflected in the variety of international restaurants.

-If you’re looking for the city’s nightlife scene, visit Paquis.
+If you’re looking to experience the city’s nightlife scene, Paquis is the top choice for where to stay in Geneva.
 The bars and clubs stay open later in this neighbourhood and tend to attract younger crowds.

 Paquis is also home to Geneva’s red-light district.
-It’s the only area of the city where some travellers may feel a little uncomfortable.
+It’s the only area of Geneva where some travellers may feel a little uncomfortable.
 Luckily, the red-light area is contained to one or two blocks.

-The rest of the neighbourhood is vibrant, diverse, and safe.
-Paquis tends to attract artists, students, and bohemians.
+The rest of the Les Paquis neighbourhood is vibrant, diverse, and safe.
+Les Paquis tends to attract artists, students, and bohemians.
 It’s perfect for most visitors, but families may want to consider staying in one of the other areas due to the noise and activity at night.

 Recommended hotels in Les Paquis

-Paquis contains one of the largest selections of hotels in the city, covering every price point.
+Les Paquis contains one of the largest selections of hotels in Geneva, covering every price point.
 You can find cheap budget hotels and luxury five-star hotels.
 Vacancies also disappear quickly, so be sure to book months in advance.